WGBH-MLA/openvault3/app/views/exhibits/advocates.md

 >
 “The general effect of TV discussion shows is boring, and even worse, depressing – for the format convinces people that they can have no influence on current affairs.
 Viewers hear all about something when it is too late to do anything about it.
 I suggested that instead of looking back, we look forward – at something specific that offers an operational choice for an elected official." [<sup>1</sup>](#footnote-1)

-Roger’s solution was to translate a trial format to television in order to provide that choice, framed around what he liked to call a “decidable question.” *The Advocates*, however, had a prequel in the spring of 1969, when Boston’s public television station, WGBH, aired six programs with arguments presented for both sides of local issues, entitled *It’s Up to You...* with the name of the specific decision-maker involved in each episode inserted into the title, usually a government official.
+Roger’s solution was to translate a trial format to television in order to provide that choice, framed around what he liked to call a “decidable question.” *The Advocates*, however, had a prequel in the spring of 1969, when Boston’s public television station, GBH, aired six programs with arguments presented for both sides of local issues, entitled *It’s Up to You...* with the name of the specific decision-maker involved in each episode inserted into the title, usually a government official.
 For example, one show involved advocates and witnesses making a case before a key legislator who was deciding about the creation of a Housing Court for the City of Boston, while another involved a debate before a Massachusetts congressman who was considering a bill to provide elderly citizens with a minimum income. [<sup>2</sup>](#footnote-2)

 It is unclear how *It’s Up to You...* came to be, but it had the earmarks of Roger’s thinking.
-This was evident as WGBH built on that foundation to air a five-hour program involving various members of the Harvard University community which was moderated by Roger.
+This was evident as GBH built on that foundation to air a five-hour program involving various members of the Harvard University community which was moderated by Roger.
 Notably, this conversation appeared to have brought about a change in Harvard policies and an end to a Vietnam-era student strike at the University. [<sup>3</sup>](#footnote-3)

 *It’s Up to You...* apparently sparked the idea for a more ambitious program, ultimately named *The Advocates*.
 Who was the individual responsible for the idea of proposing a grant request to the Ford Foundation and the Corporation for Public Broadcasting for *The Advocates*?
-It is not clear from Roger’s papers, but Roger noted that the Ford Foundation was looking for a replacement for the *Public Broadcasting Laboratory*, and when the grant was made, he wrote that he had not been involved but was drafted for the show.[<sup>4</sup>](#footnote-4) At the time, the Ford Foundation made a grant of $3.35 million to WGBH and its Los Angeles counterpart, KCET, to provide funding for the new show, [<sup>5</sup>](#footnote-5) which first aired on October 5, 1969 on National Educational Television’s (the ancestor of the Public Broadcasting System, or PBS) 180 affiliated stations. [<sup>6</sup>](#footnote-6)
+It is not clear from Roger’s papers, but Roger noted that the Ford Foundation was looking for a replacement for the *Public Broadcasting Laboratory*, and when the grant was made, he wrote that he had not been involved but was drafted for the show.[<sup>4</sup>](#footnote-4) At the time, the Ford Foundation made a grant of $3.35 million to GBH and its Los Angeles counterpart, KCET, to provide funding for the new show, [<sup>5</sup>](#footnote-5) which first aired on October 5, 1969 on National Educational Television’s (the ancestor of the Public Broadcasting System, or PBS) 180 affiliated stations. [<sup>6</sup>](#footnote-6)

 The project was daunting: to produce an hour-long live show at ten o’clock on Sunday night EST, every week for a full season of television, including choosing a topic, and putting it into the particular trial type format of *The Advocates*.
 A particular challenge was that television required content that would take precisely sixty minutes to air, and at this time, before videotaping made it possible to edit a show to fit the broadcast time slot, one had to shape the show on-air in order to fill the allotted time and no more.

-In a memorandum to those involved in leading WGBH and KCET, Roger described the objective of *The Advocates*:
+In a memorandum to those involved in leading GBH and KCET, Roger described the objective of *The Advocates*:

 >
 “The original purpose of the series was to deal with public affairs in a way which would not only inform but would also make it somewhat more likely that each viewer would be willing and able to apply his talents to the solution of public problems – that he would consider public affairs as his affair.
 The objective was to use public television in a way which would tend to increase involvement and participation, and in particular, to instill a way of looking at problems from the point of view of what can be done and what we can do about it." [<sup>7</sup>](#footnote-7)